 The Campgrounds at Beavers Bend State Park

-There are eight areas in the park where you can camp and altogether, they total 393 campsites.
-RV sites can vary in amenities, but all sites are guaranteed to have water and electric hookups.
-Electric hookups are 30 and 50 amp, so you can get whatever you need.
+There are eight different camping areas in the park where you can RV camp, and altogether, there are 393 campsites for RVing.
+RV sites can vary in amenities, but all sites are guaranteed to have water and both 30- and 50-amp electrical hookups.
 There is also a dump station located nearby.
+If you want to have full hookups, reserve your stay at the Turkey camping area, located along the lake.
 Some sites are back-in only, while others are pull-though.
-If your RV is fairly large, have no worries - the campsites here at Beavers Bend State Park can accommodate RVs up to 50 feet in length.
-This park is the perfect place to bring your RV for a relaxing getaway.
+If your RV is fairly large, have no worries—the campsites at Beavers Bend State Park can accommodate RVs up to 50 feet in length.
+Whichever area you decide to camp in, you will enjoy your stay.

 The Campgrounds at Beavers Bend State Park

 If you didn’t have time to make reservations, there is no need to fret.
-Beavers Bend State Park has sites that are available for walk-up as well.
+Beavers Bend State Park has sites that are available for walk-up as well as for reservation.
 In fact, there are over 130 sites that are available on a first-come, first-served basis only.
 These sites are just as good as the ones that you can reserve.
-They have 30 and 50 amp electric hookups, as well as water hookups, and you can still use the dump station.
+They have 30 and 50-amp electric hookups, as well as water hookups, and you can still use the dump station.
 These sites also hold RVs that are up to 50 feet long, and you can choose a back-in or pull-through site.
 You’ll have everything you could possibly need for a nice vacation, without having to make any reservations.

-Maybe you’d like to go in the other direction and try something less luxurious and more primitive.
+Maybe you’d like to go in the other direction and try something less luxurious.
 There are 50 campsites available that are for tents only, so bring your camping gear and get out there.
+Some campgrounds allocated for tenting are more primitive than others, so take a drive through the park and choose a campsite that best suits your needs.
+There are four campgrounds for tenting along the river and four along the side of the lake to choose from.

 For a fully-appointed stay, try the Lakeview Lodge instead.
-The Lodge is made up of 40 lovely rooms, all situated on the edges of Broken Bow Lake.
+The lodge is situated on the edge of Broken Bow Lake and has 40 luxurious rooms.
+Thirty-six of these are rooms, and four are suites.
 If you’d like a picture-perfect view of the lake from your room, this is the best place to stay.
-Also get to enjoy a warm stone fireplace, and a free continental breakfast with your stay.
+The Lodge has conference facilities and a warm stone fireplace in the Great Room, where a free continental breakfast is served every morning.

 Seasonal activities in Beavers Bend State Park